 "As part of Inspire Change, we will use our platform to recognize these individuals throughout history and support organizations that foster positive relationships between law enforcement and their communities," Isaacson said in the release.

-This is the second time this month Clark's case received national attention.
+This is the second time recently Clark's case received national attention.
 Kim Kardashian retweeted a two-year-old petition calling for justice for Stephon Clark.
 After Kardashian's retweet, the petition jumped from 10,000 to about 28,000 signatures.

 READ THE LATEST ON ABC10: